 Method

-In the beginning of the study, 20 male mice were shaved on their dorsal area so as to standardize the telogen phase for all.
+At the beginning of the study, 20 male mice were shaved on their dorsal area to standardize the telogen phase for all.
 The mice were split into four separate groups, with each group receiving a topical application of either:

 - Saline (SA);